-The Industry Documents Library is a digital archive of documents created by industries which influence public health, hosted by the University of California, San Francisco Library and Center for Knowledge Management.
+The Industry Documents Library is a digital archive of documents created by industries which influence public health, hosted by the University of California, San Francisco Library.
 Originally established in 2002 to house the millions of documents publicly disclosed in litigation against the tobacco industry in the 1990s, the Library has expanded to include documents from the drug, chemical, food, and fossil fuel industries to preserve open access to this information and to support research on the commercial determinants of public health.

 To learn more about how we collect documents, please read our Collection Development Policy.